shrey45/Caster-CAD-Assingment/README.md

 ### Description

 The Tire was the simplest part to create so far.
-I just had to make a small sketch, and revolve it.
-After that I included a fillet and I was done.
-There were only 3 steps to mae the Tire.
-I also just changed the apperance to a Grey color to make it look like a tire.
+I made a trapezoid(20mm base and 10 degree angles at the bottom).
+I dimensioned it below the origin(80mm diameter from the base, and 110mm diameter from the top of the trap.).
+This is so that it would know how big the tire would be.
+I then revolved it and changes the colr to gray to make it look more like a tire.

 ### Image